Frequently Asked Questions

 Yoga will improve your overall fitness level.
 Yoga also helps reduce stress.
-Consider that time in the yoga studio as "me time" where you get to shut out everything and take a break.
+Consider this time as Self Care in the yoga studio as "me time" where you get to shut out everything and take a much needed and well deserved break.

 Not at all.
 Your flexibility will increase as you practice yoga.
 The more you stretch the better it begins to feel.
 The same goes for strength.

 There are many styles of yoga and many different teachers making it hard to generalize.
 There are gentle yoga classes and rigorous yoga classes.
 Different people like different things and your yoga practice is a very personal experience.
 You will just have to come find out for yourself.

 Will I have to bend in uncomfortable ways?